Rep. John Huffman comes to the Oregon Legislature after years of raising a family, running businesses and serving his

 John has operated several businesses outside the broadcasting industry, including 12 years as a manager of a 30-acre pear orchard in Parkdale.
 He also started, operated and sold a sign business, Sign Pro, in The Dalles.

 John is an active member of The Dalles Area Chamber of Commerce, and has served on its Economic Development Committee.
 He helped efforts to attract Google to the Port of The Dalles, as well as to develop the National Scenic Area Discovery Center.
 As an appointee to the Bi-State Advisory Council, he helped direct millions of dollars in grants and loans to economic development projects throughout the Columbia River Gorge.
 John also co-chaired a committee to site a new middle school in The Dalles.

 As a disabled veteran, John has been very active on veterans’ issues.
 He notably assisted efforts to secure federal funding for the Oregon Veterans Home and National Guard Armory in The Dalles.

 In 2003, John and his station received the Oregon Bankers Association’s Community Applause Award for exemplary service to the community.

-John is currently serving on a number of committees at the Capitol:
+John has served on a number of committees at the Capitol:

-House Education Committee; House Veterans Committee; Co- Vice Chair of Higher Education and Economic Develop ment; Joint Committee on Capitol Construction; and Full Ways and Means Committee; Joint Legislative Administration Committee and the Emergency Board.
-He also has been appointed to the Oregon Workforce Investment Board, On-Line Learning Task Force, and Hanford Clean-up Board and currently is serving on the Unmanned Aerial Systems Task Force, a Privacy Work Group and Trafficking Work Group.
+House Education Committee; House Veterans Committee; Co- Vice Chair of Higher Education and Economic Develop ment; Joint Committee on Capitol Construction; Full Ways and Means Committee; Joint Legislative Administration Committee and the Emergency Board.
+He also has served on the Oregon Workforce Investment Board, On-Line Learning Task Force, and Hanford Clean-up Board and currently is serving on the Unmanned Aerial Systems Task Force, a Privacy Work Group and Trafficking Work Group.
 Additionally, he has previously served as House Deputy Whip and is mentoring new candidates.